Northern Suburbs Rugby Club: Pre World War One

+Between The Wars Era

+With the first grade club competition resumed Norths took part in 1919 trial games, but was dramatically refused entry by the NSWRU on the grounds the team was non-competitive.
+The club was readmitted the following year and has played every season since, making them and Eastern Suburbs the oldest ever-present rugby union clubs in Australia outside of the schools and universities.

+While the Norths reserve grade XV won the club's first premiership in 1925, the first-grade team was regularly found at the bottom end of the competition table.
+With the location and construction of the Sydney Harbour Bridge impacting upon what were once residential burroughs of North Sydney, to expand the club's catchment area the new club name Northern Suburbs was adopted at the start of 1928, aimed at bringing in players and supporters from Mosman, Gordon and Chatswood.

-Under the guidance of one-eyed (lost in action in France) Fred Aarons, Norths played a leading role in the resurgence of rugby in Sydney during the 1920s.
-The reserve grade won the club's first premiership in 1925 and, in 1929, Norths won the initial Club Championship.
+Under the guidance of one-eyed (lost in action in France) Fred Aarons, the club's prospects improved.
 The year 1928 saw a young recruit arrive, one Gavin John Andrews, who is now enshrined as the club's greatest treasure, Bon Andrews, after whom North Sydney No. 2 Oval is named.
+In 1929 under its new name Northern Suburbs won its first ever Club Championship.

 The first of North's two 'golden eras' occurred in the early 1930s.
 The club's initial first-grade premiership was in 1933, beating Manly 8–6, and again beating Manly in 1935 by 22–5.

 The inaugural fourth-grade competition in 1932, back-to-back Club Championships in 1934 and 1935 and seven other minor grade premierships, highlighted the first half of the decade.

 Australian caps in the 1930s were 'Big' Tom Perrin, Waratah Sid King, ex-Kiwi Bill Hemingway, dual international Wal Mackney (stroke of the rowing eight at the Berlin Olympic Games, half Mike Gibbons and Eric Hutchinson who, with brother Frank, was killed while serving in World War II.